Auditory brainstem response: Methodology

-The same or similar to traditional recording montages used for ABR recordings are used for the ASSR.
+ASSR uses the same or similar montages as ABR recordings.
 Two active electrodes are placed at or near vertex and at ipsilateral earlobe/mastoid with ground at low forehead.
-If collecting from both ears simultaneously, a two-channel pre-amplifier is used.
-When single channel recording system is used to detect activity from a binaural presentation, a common reference electrode may be located at the nape of the neck.
-Transducers can be insert earphones, headphones, a bone oscillator, or sound field and it is preferable if patient is asleep.
-Unlike ABR settings, the high pass filter might be approximately 40 to 90 Hz and low pass filter might be between 320 and 720 Hz with typical filter slopes of 6 dB per octave.
-Gain settings of 10,000 are common, artifact reject is left "on", and it is thought to be advantageous to have manual "override" to allow the clinician to make decisions during test and apply course corrections as needed.
+Collecting from both ears simultaneously requires a two-channel pre-amplifier.
+Single channel recordings can detect activity from a binaural presentation.
+A common reference electrode may be located at the nape of the neck.
+Transducers can be earphones, headphones, a bone oscillator, or sound field.
+It is preferable for the patient to be asleep.
+The high pass filter might be approximately 40 to 90 Hz and low pass filter might be between 320 and 720 Hz with typical filter slopes of 6 dB per octave.
+Gain settings of 10,000 are common, artifact reject is "on", and manual "override" allows the clinician to make decisions during test and correct as appropriate.